droglenc/NCNRS349/resources/Syllabus-Current.md

 1. Explain the purposes, strengths and limitations for a variety of management tools (including length limits, bag limits, closed seasons, refuges, stocking, ITQs, and catch shares).
 1. Make management recommendations that are founded on sound ecological reasoning and knowledge of fish biology, fisheries science results, and adaptive management principles.

+In addition, this course is designed to contribute, in part, to meeting the following Intended Learning Outcomes for the Natural Resources program:

+* Demonstrate knowledge of theories and concepts that serve as a foundation for natural resource management,
+* Demonstrate understanding of descriptive statistics,
+* Understand the role that abiotic processes play in the function of ecosystems and management of natural resources,
+* Understand behavioral characteristics of an organism and how this influences population dynamics,
+* Understand interactions among ecological, social and economic systems,
+* Develop problem solving and critical thinking skills necessary to manage natural resources,
+* Develop a management plan,
+* Demonstrate ability to make management recommendations,
+* Understand Adaptive Management principles,
+* Work effectively in groups,
+* Work effectively independently,
+* Demonstrate professional workplace behavior (preparedness, perseverance, punctuality),
+* Demonstrate foundational quantitative skills necessary to manage natural resources,
+* Model population dynamics,
+* Read the primary literature to learn about a topic,
+* Manage data and information appropriately,
+* Demonstrate the ability to interpret graphs and tabular data, and
+* Generate appropriate graphs and tables.

 ----

 ## Assistance